Democrats, trying everything, fail to derail Amy Coney Barrett confirmation

 Democrats frankly don’t want to rock the boat at this stage.
 They’re content with their standing in the polls just before the election.
 Despite a push from the left, Senate Democrats feared Barrett’s hearings could devolve into a melee.
 They didn’t want anything mirroring the 2018 cage match to confirm Kavanaugh.

-They also worried about how a raucous hearing could impact Democratic Vice Presidential nominee and Judiciary Committee member Sen. Kamala Harris, D-Calif.
+They also worried about how a raucous hearing could impact Democratic vice presidential nominee and Judiciary member Sen. Kamala Harris, D-Calif.

 So Democrats pulled the political and parliamentary levers they had.